-EDDIE N. MOORE, JR., 68, is the President and Chief Executive Officer of Norfolk State University, a public, urban institution.
+EDDIE N. MOORE, JR., 69, is the President and Chief Executive Officer of Norfolk State University, a public, historically black liberal arts university.
 Prior to joining Norfolk State University in September 2013, Mr. E. Moore was Interim President and then Chief Executive Officer and President of St. Paul's College, a private, historically black liberal arts college, from November 2011 to June 2012.
 Previously, Mr. E. Moore was the President of Virginia State University, a public research university, for more than five years.
 Upon retirement as President on July 1, 2010, he accepted a position as President Emeritus, a position which he continues to hold.
 Prior to assuming the position of President in 1993, Mr. E. Moore served as state treasurer for the Commonwealth of Virginia, heading the Department of the Treasury and serving on fifteen state boards and authorities.
-He is also a director of Owens & Minor, Inc., a distributor of national name-brand medical and surgical supplies and a healthcare supply chain management company.
+He is also a director of Owens & Minor, Inc., a distributor of national name-brand medical and surgical supplies and a healthcare supply chain management company since 2005.
 He is a member of its Audit Committee and Governance and Nominating Committee.
-He is Chairman of the Audit Committee and a member of the Finance and Pension Investment Committees and has been a director since 2000.
+He is the Lead Independent Director, Chairman of the Audit Committee and a member of the Finance and Pension Investment Committees and has been a director since 2000.